Harrison-felstead/Finance_dashboard/README.md

 // This will be an automated process that will assign a catagory and possbily subcatagory to each data entry //
 // By defult the catagory will need to be assigned, and the subcatagory will be "None" //

 2.1: Make a def that will iterate through an array (Containing all the catagories) and check if the string contains any of the catagories.
-If not there call 2.2 def
+If not there call 2.2 def                                                                  DONE
-2.2: Def that will append the string to a list that will be used to manually assign the catagory and possible subcatagory to the data entry
+2.2: Def that will append the string to a list that will be used to manually assign the catagory and possible subcatagory to the data entry    DONE
 2.3: Make an array that will contain the tuple with (account, catagory, subcatagory) and append it to the array.
+Done (changed data type)
 2.3: Make a def that will retrieved the catagory and subcatagory from the array and assign it to the data entry, using the def 2.1.
+DONE
 2.4: It will make an def to be able to change the catagory and subcatagory of the data entry.
 2.5.1: Make a def that will be able to add a new catagory to the array 2.5.2: Make a def that will be able to add a new subcatagory to the array